 Apply monitoring mechanisms, other than a user login, to validate user actions.
 Maybe security cameras may be suitable or other biometric identification is possible.
 These will not prevent deliberate manipulation but will enable alerting and forensics.

-Implement social security – make sure no-one is ever alone in a VTS room.
+Implement social control – make sure no-one is ever alone in a VTS centre, if the situation permits.
+Also take measures to validate the integrity of personnel

 Disable all functionality on VTS systems that is not needed for the VTS operation process.
 Users should not be able to start any unnecessary applications or start an internet browser.
 Especially all USB devices, other than Human Interface Devices, should not work.